Every Island is a Mountain

 Installation view of Every Island is a Mountain (2024).

 Courtesy of Arts Council Korea.
 Photograph by Park Jimin Installation view of Every Island is a Mountain (2024).
 Courtesy of Arts Council Korea.
-Photograph by Park Jimin The configuration of the exhibition is designed to seamlessly integrate the ethos and messages of contemporary Korean art with the storied history and unique setting of the Palazzo, creating a space that bridges individuals and states, art and reality, as well as cultures and frontiers.
-As a prologue to the journey, the archive exhibition is situated at the very threshold of the exhibition venue, surveying the historical context and significance of the Korean Pavilion's location, while delivering the voices of its past and the visions oriented towards its future.
-Leveraging archives preserved by the Arts Archive of the Arts Council Korea, the exhibition presents a multi-layered perspective across three decades, illuminating hidden narratives, including artist Nam June Paik's foundational philosophical insights and the Pavilion's architectural evolution conducted by Seok Chul Kim and Franco Mancuso.
+Photograph by Park Jimin As a prologue, the archive exhibition is situated at the threshold of the exhibition venue, surveying the historical context and significance of the Korean Pavilion’s location while delivering the voices of its past and the visions for its future.
+Using archives preserved by the Arts Archive of Arts Council Korea, the exhibition offers a multi-layered perspective spanning three decades, illuminating hidden narratives, including Nam June Paik’s foundational philosophical insights and the Pavilion’s architectural evolution by Seok Chul Kim and Franco Mancuso.
 This section revisits the journey from local to global, encapsulating the dialogues of contemporary art initiated by the Venice Biennale.
-Featured are sculptures and drawings by In Kyum Kim and Jheon Soocheon from the inaugural 1995 showcase, Yun Hyong-keun's drawings, and Bahc Yiso’s contributions from 2003 and 2005.
-Moreover, archive videos from emerging artists Songhee Noh (b.
-1992) and Paik Jongkwan (b.
-1982) offer new insights, reinterpreting the dialogue between archival records and collective memory, charting the Korean Pavilion's 30-year journey.¹
+Featured are sculptures and drawings by Kim In Kyum and Jheon Soocheon from the inaugural 1995 showcase, Yun Hyong-keun’s drawings, and Bahc Yiso’s contributions from 2003 and 2005.
+Moreover, archive videos from emerging artists Songhee Noh (b.1992) and Paik Jongkwan (b.1982) offer new insights, reinterpreting the dialogue between archival records and collective memory, charting the Korean Pavilion’s 30-year journey.1 Paik Jongkwan’s Waiting and Breathing (2024) poetically captures the narrative of the periphery, with myriad superimposed moments of footsteps, sounds, lights, shadows, and even stray cats surrounding the Korean Pavilion exhibition.
+Meanwhile, Songhee Noh’s Random Access Space (2024), explores another potential for archives by reconstructing the fragmentary traces of information floating on the internet into a dynamic virtual space.

 Installation view of Every Island is a Mountain (2024).

-New challenges in Korean art not only stem from the creation of new works but also from the reinterpretation of the previous contributions to the Korean Pavilion through contemporary lenses.
-Highlighted within this context are Do Ho Suh's Who Am We?
-(2000), which creatively transforms thousands of graduation photos into wallpaper for his 2001 showcase; Yeondoo Jung's Evergreen Tower (2001), depicting the landscapes of family and residence within Korean society for his 2005 exhibit; Kwak Hoon's Kalpa/Sound: What Marco Polo Left Behind (1995), renowned for its Onggi (traditional Korean earthenware pottery) installation and accompanying performances, such as a Daegeum (traditional Korean transverse bamboo flute) concert and a Buddhist nun's performance, marking the Pavilion's 1995 debut; and Bahc Yiso's incisive drawings critiquing cultural imperialism, all extending beyond the confines of cultural and temporal limitations and offering insights that resonate on a universal level.
+New challenges in Korean art arise not only from the creation of new works but also from the reinterpretation of past contributions to the Korean Pavilion through contemporary lenses.
+Highlighted in this context are Do Ho Suh’s Who Am We?
+(2000), creatively transforming thousands of graduation photos into wallpaper for his 2001 showcase; Yeondoo Jung’s Evergreen Tower (2001), depicting the landscapes of family and residence within Korean society for his 2005 exhibit; Kwak Hoon’s Kalpa/Sound: What Marco Polo Left Behind (1995), renowned for its Onggi (traditional Korean earthenware pottery) installation and accompanying performances, such as a Daegeum (traditional Korean transverse bamboo flute) concert and a Buddhist nun’s performance, marking the Pavilion’s 1995 debut; reconfigured works by Kim In Kyum and Jheon Soocheon in archival form; and Bahc Yiso’s incisive drawings critiquing cultural imperialism, all extending beyond the confines of cultural and temporal limitations and offering insights that resonate on a universal level.

 Installation view of Every Island is a Mountain (2024).

 Provided by Bf.
 Photograph by Hyunjung Kwon.
 Installation view of Every Island is a Mountain (2024).
 Provided by Bf.
 Photograph by Hyunjung Kwon.Moving toward the concluding part of the exhibit, the outdoor exhibition unfolds, creating a shared space rooted in its openness.
 Following an architectural voyage within the Palazzo, traversing hallways, cloisters, stables, and communal areas, visitors emerge into a vast garden extending towards the scenic views of Venice.
-This garden, recognized as one of Venice's largest private gardens at 3,000 square meters, serves as a platform for both installations inspired by the ecological imagination central to the exhibition's theme as well as a series of public programs aiming to promote artistic endeavors and foster alternative communal models amid a global crisis deepened by strife and conflict.
-Highlights include Chung Seoyoung’s Evidence (2014), where living beings and objects come together in a collective stance; Ik-Joong Kang's recent work Arirang (2024), compiling hundreds of refugee drawings; Choi Jeong Hwa's nATuReNuRture (2023-24), promoting ecological synergy and cohabitation with a styrofoam cairn; and Kwak Hoon's distinguished piece from the 1995 Korean Pavilion.
+This garden, known as the largest private garden in Venice at 3,000 square meters, with its intricate, vein-like waterways, continues the exhibition leisurely while simultaneously providing a space to imagine new communal encounters.
+It serves as a platform for installations inspired by the ecological imagination central to the exhibition’s theme, as well as a series of public programs aimed at promoting artistic endeavors and fostering alternative communal models amid a global crisis deepened by strife and conflict.
+Highlights include Chung Seoyoung’s Evidence (2014), where living beings and objects come together in a collective stance; Ik-Joong Kang’s recent work Arirang (2024), compiling hundreds of refugee drawings; Choi Jeong Hwa’s nATuReNuRture (2023-24), promoting ecological synergy and cohabitation with a Styrofoam cairn; and Kwak Hoon’s distinguished piece from the 1995 Korean Pavilion.
 Each work emphasizes the vital role of artistic engagement in addressing global conflicts, ecological challenges, and the quest for peace and unity.

 OUR LABOUR, Transparent Pavilion, 2024, Stainless Steel